Confined Willmore energy and the Area functional: Compactness and properties of

 Now using Equation \eqref{eqdecadimento} and reminding that $C_\La$ is differentiable for almost all $\La$, we see that for almost all $\La$ the function $f_\La:\ep\mapsto C_{\La+\ep}$ is such that $f_\La'(0)\le-\lim_n|\Si^\La_n|<0$ for almost all $\ep$ for which $f_\La$ is defined.
 Using now Equation \eqref{eqdecrescenzamasse}, we get $f'_{\La+\ep}(0)\le f'_\La(0)<0$ for almost all $\ep$ for which the relation is defined.
-Again by Equation \eqref{eqdecrescenzamasse} we see that $\de$ cannot decrease as $\ep$ decreases, thus we have completed the proof of (ii).\\ The last step of the proof is to see that $C_\LO=0$.
-We need a couple of intermediate lemmas, involving the definitions of Equation \eqref{definitions}. \begin{lemma} It holds:
+Again by Equation \eqref{eqdecrescenzamasse} we see that $\de$ cannot decrease as $\ep$ decreases, thus we have completed the proof of (ii).
+We already know that (iii) is true by Lemma \ref{lemmaref}, thus we completed the proof of the theorem. \end{proof}